 | Peer Review Form | Responding to Peer Review Comments | Revision Response Form | "How to Write" Guide |

 Science is most often done as a collaborative process.
 The design of an experiment, the interpretation of the results, and formal reporting of these results in a scientific paper often involve the contributions of many people.
 All you need do is take a look at any recent scientific journal and note the lack of single-author papers.
-Thus, since one of the goals of this Biology course is to help you learn scientific writing, we decided to introduce the concept of collaborative lab reports.
+Thus, since one of the goals of this Biology course is to help you learn research paper scientific writing, we decided to introduce the concept of collaborative lab reports.
 The process you'll undertake is patterned after that used by scientists everywhere as they prepare papers for publication.
-In 2 of the labs in each core course, you'll follow a process as described below to write up your lab work as peer reviewed, research journal-style papers.
+In 2 of the labs in Bio 242 and Bio 270, you'll follow a process as described below to write up your lab work as peer reviewed, research journal-style papers.
 We will ask EACH GROUP of students to hand in a single, anonymously peer reviewed lab report for each of the designated labs.
 Your group can be a source of support, encouragement, and could even form the basis of a study group to help achieve your goals in this course.

 Preparation for each lab: hypotheses, background literature, experimental design

 The first week of a multi-week lab will always be used to teach you techniques appropriate for answering a particular type of research question.
 For example, in the first such lab in Bio 242 you will pose a testable hypothesis regarding the effects of altered conditions on the hydrolytic activity of alpha-amylase.
 The first week of a lab should be spent learning and refining the techniques presented so that your group can design an experiment to test your hypothesis in a subsequent lab.